pts/tinyveracrypt/README.txt

 fake LUKS header containing an unencrypted UUID (recognized by blkid in util-linux and Busybox):

-  $ ./tinyveracrypt.py init --fake-luks-uuid=random RAWDEVICE
+  $ ./tinyveracrypt.py init --type=veracrypt --fake-luks-uuid=random RAWDEVICE

 The LUKS (LUKS1) headers don't contain a volume label field, so it's not possible to specify one.